 - Defense of a ready-mix concrete supplier in a product liability claim brought by a plaintiff who sustained significant burns over much of his body.
 That case was successfully resolved when the plaintiff agreed at trial to settle his claims pursuant to terms favorable to his client.

-- He has prosecuted and defended through injunction and trial a number of significant and high stake cases involving non-compete, non-disclosure, and non-solicitation agreements in state and federal court in Connecticut.
+- He has prosecuted and defended through injunction and trial a number of significant and high stakes cases involving non-compete, non-disclosure, and non-solicitation agreements.

 - He has also successfully defended majority and minority shareholders in corporate dissolution matters.

 - He has litigated and tried to verdict a number of commercial contract disputes.

 Tony successfully argued on an appeal, En Banc (to all 12 Judges), to the United States Court of Appeals for the Second Circuit.
 The decision in that case is often cited as one of the most significant decisions of the Second Circuit concerning the defense of forum non-conveniens when raised by a United States corporation.